Why Exercise Keeps You Healthy and Strong During Coronavirus (COVID-19) Pandemic

 Exercise Combats Health Conditions and Diseases

 There are myriad health benefits of exercise, including lowering the incidence of various cancers, reducing the risk of excessive weight gain (with its associated health problems, including diabetes), supporting musculoskeletal health, and improving cardiovascular health, including lower risk of hypertension and stroke.
-Worried about heart disease?
+Worried about?
 Hoping to prevent high blood pressure?
 No matter what your current weight is, being active boosts HDL cholesterol, the “good” cholesterol, and it decreases unhealthy triglycerides.
 This one-two punch keeps your blood flowing smoothly, which decreases your risk of cardiovascular diseases.

 Improve Your Mood and Mental Health

 Stress hormones compromise immune function but exercise, including yoga, is very good at combatting stress.
 Numerous studies have shown that regular physical activity is associated with better mental health, including a reduced risk or incidence of dementia, reduced feelings of anxiety and depression, improved cognitive function, improved quality of life, improved sleep.
 Again, the latest neuroscience shows that even moderate physical activity can have major benefits.